 - Before applying a rubbing compound, wash down scratched areas with soap and water.
 Dry them with a cloth.

 - Remove the scratch until it reaches the surrounding paint layer.
 Use a sandpaper soaked in a soap and water solution to perform a smooth wet sanding.

 - Spread a thin layer of compound over the sanded down scratch.
 An orbital polisher with a wool pad performs the act of rubbing down the scratched area.
-A microfiber towel is an alternative tool to manually rub down the compound.
-Both methods level down the scratches; however, a microfiber towel is safer for car paints.
+For example, a microfiber towel is an alternative tool to manually rub down the compound.
+Additionally, both methods level down the scratches; however, a microfiber towel is safer for car paints.

 This compound has different levels of grit which smooth different depths of scratches within the paint.

-After applying the rubbing compound, another wool pad on an orbital polisher is used to polish the car surface to make it look even, smooth, and shiny.
-Car polishing makes the paint surface smoother at a microscopic level.
+After applying the rubbing compound, take another wool pad on an orbital polisher to polish the car surface and to make it look even, smooth, and shiny.
+Moreover, car polishing makes the paint surface smoother at a microscopic level.
 A polish is a substance like wax which dries to a hard coating that can be buffed to a glossy finish.
 It uses a finer grit of abrasive as opposed to a rubbing compound.